wsafight/fixi/README.md

 })
 ```

+Note that confirmation will only occur if the [`fx:config`](#fxconfig) event is not canceled and the request is not
+dropped.

 After the configuration step and the confirmation, if any, the [`fx:before`](#fxbefore) event will be triggered,
 and then a `fetch()` will be issued.

+When fixi receives a response it triggers the [`fx:after`](#fxafter) event.

+In this event (and all following events) there are two more properties available on `evt.detail.cfg`:

+* `response` the fetch [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object
+* `text` the text of the response

+These can be inspected, and the `text` value can be changed if you want to transform it in some way.

+If an error occurs the [`fx:error`](#fxerror) event will be triggered instead of `fx:after`.

+The [`fx:finally`](#fxfinally) event will be triggered regardles of if an error occurs or not.

 ##### Swapping

-When fixi receives a response it triggers the `fx:after` event with the `response` and `text` values stored in the
-`evt.detail.cfg` object.
-These can be inspected, and the `text` value can be updated if you want to transform it.

 fixi then swaps the response text into the DOM using the mechanism specified by `fx-swap`, targeting the element specified
 by `fx-target`.
 If the `fx-swap` attribute is not present, fixi will use `outerHTML`.

-If the `fx-target` attribute
-is not present, it will target the element making the request.
+If the `fx-target` attribute is not present, it will target the element making the request.

 The swap mechanism and target can be changed in the request-related fixi events.

-You can implement a custom swapping mechanism by setting a function in the `evt.detail.cfg.swap` property in one of
+You can implement a custom swapping mechanism by setting a function into the `evt.detail.cfg.swap` property in one of
 the request related events.
 This function should take two arguments: the target element and the text to swap.

 By default, swapping will occur in a [View Transition](https://developer.mozilla.org/en-US/docs/Web/API/View_Transition_API)
 if they are available.
 If you don't want this to occur, you can set the `evt.detail.cfg.transition` property to false
 in one of the request-related events.

-When the swap and any associated View Transitions have completed, the `fx:swapped` event will be triggered on the
+Finally, when the swap and any associated View Transitions have completed, the `fx:swapped` event will be triggered on
-element.
+the element.

 #### Example